-A recent Gallup survey found that two-thirds of workers experience burnout on the job.
+A Gallup survey found that two-thirds of workers experiences burnout on the job.
 It may seem likely that the causes of employee burnout may correlate with expectations of hard work, but in reality, the causes are more directly linked to how employees are managed.
 Gallup identified five factors correlated with employee burnout:

 Employees who say they experience burnout at work are:

 Gallup found that when employees feel that they are treated unfairly, they are 2.3 times more likely to experience burnout.